dotnet/diagnostics/documentation/diagnostics-client-library-instructions.md

 ```

 Request a dump for post-mortem debugging of the target application.
 The type of the dump can be specified using the [`DumpType`](#enum-dumptype) enum.

+* `dumpType` : Type of the dump to be requested.

+* `dumpPath` : The path to the dump to be written out to.
+* `logDumpGeneration` : If set to `true`, the target application will write out diagnostic logs during dump generation.